xylex-group/better-auth-starter/README.md

 ## ✨ Features
 - 📧 Email and password login and registration
+- 🍎 Apple ID login (Sign in with Apple)
 - 🩺 Healthcheck endpoint
 - 📚 OpenAPI plugin enabled
 - 💾 Session storage in Redis